sciZer0/7/v/README.md

 *Automated Donations are an element of a Creator Thanksgiving Culture, and also are an automated inbuilt feature of the U blockchain.*

-From day one, the monthly rate of Automated Donations (**ADR**) is **0.08%** from each Public Address' balance, and the rate may yearly be changed — either increased or decreased — by *5%* through democratic voting (Competitive Voting).
+From day one, the monthly rate of Automated Donations (**ADR** — Automated-Donations Rate) is **0.08%** from each Public Address' balance, and the rate may yearly be changed — either increased or decreased — by *5%* through democratic voting (Competitive Voting).

+As mentioned above, if there is one or more vacant positions of Contributor (at the start of the testnet, for example, there might be up to 370 vacant positions: 400-30=370), the 70% amount of Automated Donations collected for the vacant positions are burned, and the 30% are equally distributed among Contributors.

 *It is important to note that when any blockchain (Solana, for example) creates inflation in the native token of, say, 8% yearly in order to pay contributors — thereby, the protocol essentially takes out from accounts of all users a tax in a size of the same 8%, and gives it to the contributors.*